huoww07/Bioinformatics-for-RNA-Seq/README.md

 ### A Tufts University Research Technology Workshop

 ## Description:
-This course will cover the basics of bioinformaticsc for RNA sequencing and analysis using command line tools and R on the Tufts  High Performance Compute Cluster (HPC).
+This course will cover the basics of bioinformatics for RNA sequencing and analysis using command line tools and R on the Tufts  High Performance Compute Cluster (HPC).
 Topics covered include quality control, read alignment, feature quantification, differential expression and pathway analysis.
 There will be a 1-hour introductory session after which students will follow online self-guided online material.